-The inventory balance at September 30, 2020 is related to the Company's Direct-Worx, LLC subsidiary and consisted of approximately 45,000 testing kits, approximately 40,000 sampling kits, and approximately 87,000 gowns.
-These items are carried on the unaudited condensed consolidated balance sheet at cost.
-A company affiliated with a shareholder advanced the \$475,000 in cash to the supplier of the test kits and the amount due is recorded in shareholder advance.
+The inventory balance at June 30, 2021 is related to the Company's Direct-Worx, LLC subsidiary and consisted of approximately 87,000 gowns.
+These items are carried on the unaudited condensed consolidated balance sheet at the lower of cost or market.

 Inventory is valued at the lower of cost or market value.
 When market value is determined to be less than cost, the Company records an allowance.
-As of September 30, 2020 and December 31, 2019, the Company had allowances for obsolescence of \$0.
+As of June 30, 2021 and December 31, 2020, the Company had allowances of \$161,440 and \$0, respectively.